Asymptotic inference with flexible covariate adjustment under rerandomization and stratified rerandomization

 \subsection{Simulation results}

 Table~\ref{tab:sim1} summarizes the results of the first simulation study.
 Across different settings, all estimators have negligible bias and achieve nominal coverage probability based on our derived asymptotic distributions in Theorems~\ref{thm1}-\ref{thm: ml-stratified-rerandom}, thereby empirically supporting our theoretical results.
 For the unadjusted estimator, we observe that rerandomization and stratified rerandomization can improve precision, reflected by ESE being $\sim 20\%$ smaller than ASE$^*$ and CP-Normal being close to 1.
 Under rerandomization and stratified rerandomization, the ANCOVA, ML, DR-WLS, and DML estimators all have similar performance compared to simple randomization, and the corresponding coverage probabilities are all close to 0.95; this is expected because asymptotic normality holds for these covariate-adjusted estimators under rerandomization.
-These results further support Theorems~\ref{thm2}, \ref{thm4}, \ref{thm: ml-rerandomization}, and \ref{thm: ml-stratified-rerandom}, by which the ANCOVA, ML, DR-WLS, and DML estimators have been shown to fully account for the variance reduction brought by the adaptive randomization procedure (and hence $R^2=0$).
-Of note, we observe that the empirical standard error tends to be slightly larger than the average standard error estimators for adjusted estimators (especially when there are missing outcomes); this is driven by outlier estimates from a few simulated data sets, which have negligible impact on the coverage probability.
+These results further support Theorems~\ref{thm2}, \ref{thm4}, \ref{thm: ml-rerandomization}, and \ref{thm: ml-stratified-rerandom}, by which the ANCOVA, ML, DR-WLS, and DML estimators have been shown to fully account for the variance reduction brought by the rerandomization procedure ($R^2=0$).
+Of note, the empirical standard error tends to be slightly larger than the average standard error estimators for the adjusted estimators (especially when there are missing outcomes and data-adaptive estimation is used); this is driven by outlier estimates from a few simulated data sets, which have negligible impact on the coverage probability.
 We have repeated the simulation with $n=1000$, and this variance underestimation issue disappears (results omitted for brevity).
 Finally, in terms of finite-sample efficiency, we observe that parametric working models can improve precision over the unadjusted estimator, and machine learning estimators often lead to further variance reduction.

 Table~\ref{tab:sim2} presents the results for the second simulation, with similar overall findings to those from the first simulation.
 Here, since the ANCOVA estimator is replaced by logistic regression with treatment-by-covariate interactions, the GLM2 estimator is asymptotically normal as stated in Theorem~\ref{thm2}(2) and Theorem~\ref{thm4}(2).